 3.1.
-For the purpose of this policy, "bullying" is an act which is based on unequal power relations, real or perceived.
+For the purpose of this policy, 'bullying' is an act which is based on unequal power relations, real or perceived.
 It will usually be repeated and be difficult to defend against and is intended to hurt the recipient emotionally and/or physically.
-It can manifest verbally, in writing or images, and can be done
+It can manifest verbally, in writing or images, and can be done physically, financially (including damage to property) or through social isolation.
+Verbal bullying is the most common form, especially within schools.

-- physically, financially (including damage to property) or through social isolation.
-Verbal bullying is the most common form, especially within schools. - 3.2.
-For the purpose of this policy, "cyberbullying" includes sending or posting harmful or upsetting text, images or other messages using the internet, mobile phones or other ICT for the purpose of bullying. - 3.3.
+- 3.2.
+For the purpose of this policy, 'cyberbullying' includes sending or posting harmful or upsetting text, images or other messages using the internet, mobile phones or other ICT for the purpose of bullying. - 3.3.
 Cyberbullying can take many forms and can go even further than face-to-face bullying by invading personal space and home life, and can target more than one person.
 It can also take place across age groups and target pupils, staff and others, and may take place inside school, within the wider community, at home or when travelling.
 It can sometimes draw bystanders into being accessories. - 3.4.
-Cyberbullying can include the following: - Threatening, intimidating or upsetting text messages - Threatening or embarrassing pictures and video clips sent via mobile phone cameras - Disclosure of private sexual photographs or videos with the intent to cause distress - Silent or abusive phone calls or using the victim's phone to harass others, to make them think the victim is responsible - Threatening or bullying emails, possibly sent using a pseudonym or someone else's name - Menacing or upsetting responses to someone in a chatroom - Unpleasant messages sent via instant messaging - Unpleasant or defamatory information posted to blogs, personal websites and social networking sites, e.g. Facebook
+Cyberbullying can include, but is not exhaustive to, the following: - Threatening, intimidating or upsetting text messages - Threatening or embarrassing pictures and video clips sent via mobile phone cameras - Disclosure of private sexual photographs or videos with the intent to cause distress - Silent or abusive phone calls or using the victim's phone to harass others, to make them think the victim is responsible - Threatening or bullying emails, possibly sent using a pseudonym or someone else's name - Menacing or upsetting responses to someone in a chatroom - Unpleasant messages sent via instant messaging - Unpleasant or defamatory information posted to blogs, personal websites and social networking sites - 3.5.
+All cases of cyberbullying are considered to be as serious as any other form of bullying. - 3.6.
+Cyberbullying issues are dealt with in an appropriate manner dependent on the severity and frequency of the issue, in accordance with the school's Anti-bullying Policy.